Configuring S3/Azure Blob Storage Files Data Dependency¶

 Nominal Time is the time when the next instance of the schedule is picked and Created At is the time at which the Scheduler picked up the schedule.
 For more information, see Understanding the Qubole Scheduler Concepts.

-To configure S3 files dependency, select the Wait For S3 Files option available in Dependencies.
+To configure S3 or Azure blob storage files dependency, select the Wait For S3 Files or Wait for files from Azure blob storage option available in Dependencies.

-The following steps explain how to set S3 File dependency:
+The following steps explain how to set S3 or Amazon blob storage File dependency:

 Window Start and Window End defines the range of interval to wait for.
 The values are integers in units of time, hour/day/week/month/year.